swiftlang/swift-evolution/proposals/0272-swiftpm-binary-dependencies.md

 ## New `Package.resolved` Behavior

-For binary targets we store the checksum of the artifact in the `Package.resolved`.
+For binary targets we will validate the commit hashes from the resolved file for any dependencies from now on to ensure the checksums of binaries cannot be changed for a specific version.
 This lets us check for errors during resolution where a package's version did not change but the checksum did.
 In this case we will throw an error alerting the user about this.

 ### Resolution